DSR-RHIT/install-R-and-RStudio/pages/setup_Renviron.md

 The `.Renviron` file is a text file that directs R packages to be installed in the *R/library* directory you just created.

-To create the file, with RStudio open, create a new text file, *File menu &gt; New File &gt; Text File*.
-Write one line of text in the file,
+To create the file, with RStudio open, create a new text file,

--   Windows: type `R_LIBS_USER="C:/R/library"`
--   Linux: type`R_LIBS_USER="~/R/library"`
+*File menu &gt; New File &gt; Text File*.

-Then save the file to your project directory using the filename *.Renviron*
+Save the file to your project directory using the filename *.Renviron*

+In this file, write one line of text,

+-   Windows: `R_LIBS_USER="C:/R/library"`

+-   Linux: `R_LIBS_USER="~/R/library"`

 Whenever you create a new RStudio Project, paste a copy of the *.Renviron* file in the project root directory.